 The bonds between young children and their caregivers take years to develop and should be nurtured and valued.
 E&D’s staff maintain these relationships, moving with children in their caregiving groups when the children are ready to change classrooms.
 We refer to this system as “Continuity of Caregiving”.
 Staying with groups of children also enhances the relationships formed between caregivers and parents.
 Our staff consists of a program director, four full-time primary caregivers, and three part-time support staff.
 All of our staff members are qualified early childhood teachers with years of experience and education in the profession.

-It took me a few years to decide what I truly wanted to do, but after getting a job in childcare in 2005, I realized that I wanted to work with young children.
-I enrolled in school to earn my Associates of Arts in Early Childhood Education.
-After being in school for a while, I realized I wanted to be a Director/ Administrator and have dreams to one day of having a center of my own.
-After getting my AA, I wanted to learn more and further my education, so I started my Bachelors degree in Human Development and Family Studies.
+It took me a few years to decide what I truly wanted to do, but after getting a job in childcare back in 2005, I quickly realized that I wanted to work with young children.
+I then enrolled in school to earn my Associates of Arts in Early Childhood Education.
+After completing my AA, I knew I wanted to be a Director/ Administrator and had dreams to have a center of my own.
+After getting my AA degree, I wanted to learn more from and administrative perspective and continued to further my education, in Human Development and Family Studies.
 During my time in school, I was a nanny for six years for three great children that were 3 months, 3 years, and 4 years old.
 Now, six years later they are still a huge part of my life.
-At times it seems surreal that I have spent close to a decade teaching students but I am more than ecstatic to have found my true calling in life.
-Working with children, parents, teachers, and contributing to my community are true passions of mine that I have found in my past experiences and will continue to grow each day.
-Being able to be a part of raising children, seeing them grows, and developing a true bond with them is absolutely priceless.
+At times it seems surreal that I have spent over a decade teaching students, but I am more than ecstatic to have found my true calling in life.
+Being a Director working with children, parents, teachers, and contributing to my community are true passions of mine that will continue to grow each day.
+Being able to be a part of the early childhood field and seeing children grow and develop is priceless.

 Elvira Olguin | Teacher